transitland/www-transit-land/documentation/tutorial/map-of-nearby-stops.md

 <iframe src="[insert URL here]"></iframe>
 ````

-Now copy this `<iframe>` embed code into the HTML of your website where you want the map to appear.
+Now copy this `<iframe>` embed code into the HTML of your website where you want the map to appear and save that page.

 ## Try more options